pedropaulofb/langstring/README.md

 ## Dependencies

 The LangString Python Library is designed with simplicity and ease of use in mind.
 To achieve this, we have minimized external dependencies.

-The library relies only on the [langcodes](https://pypi.org/project/langcodes/) package.
+The LangString Library depends only on the [langcodes package](https://pypi.org/project/langcodes/), particularly for validating language tags when the `ENSURE_VALID_LANG` flag is enabled.
+This dependency is crucial for ensuring that language tags used in `LangString` and `MultiLangString` instances are valid and conform to international standards, thereby maintaining the integrity and reliability of multilingual text processing.

 This project can be set up using either Poetry or `requirements.txt`.
 Both are kept in sync to ensure consistency in dependencies.